 Have your finger on the pulse of your team members’ wellbeing by giving them the time and space to air their thoughts.

 Get creative with how you do this — let them send you notes or curate a Spotify playlist to tell you how they really feel.

 Some of the above have been implemented by multinational companies in the country.
 Nestlé, for one, has provided support to its employees and third-party partners through a more flexible work scheme.

-The new work setup has drastically changed in the past few months, creating a highly volatile environment for both employees and companies.
+The new work setup has drastically changed in the past few months, providing us with many business lessons and creating a highly volatile environment for both employees and companies.